tonaljs/tonal/docs/set.md

 </dt>
 <dd>
 <div class="description">
-<p>Create a pitch class set from a collection of pitches.
-The pitch classes
+<p>Create a pitch class set from a collection of pitches.</p>
-are ordered by frequency starting from the first note of the collection</p>
+<p>The pitch classes are ordered by frequency starting from the first note
+of the given collection</p>
 </div>
 <h5>Parameters:</h5>
 <table class="params">